gitter-badger/ui4j/README.md

 CSS Selector Engine
 -------------------
 Ui4j use W3C selector engine which is default selector engine of WebKit.
 Alternatively [Sizzle](http://http://sizzlejs.com) selector engine might be used.
-Sizzle is the css selector engine of JQuery and it supports extra selectors like :has(div), :text, containts(text) etc.
+Sizzle is the css selector engine of JQuery and it supports extra selectors like _:has(div)_, _:text_, _containts(text)_ etc.
-Check [Sizzle.java](https://github.com/ui4j/ui4j/blob/master/ui4j-sample/src/main/java/com/ui4j/sample/Sizzle.java) for using sizzle with Ui4j.
+Check the [Sizzle.java](https://github.com/ui4j/ui4j/blob/master/ui4j-sample/src/main/java/com/ui4j/sample/Sizzle.java) for using sizzle with Ui4j.

 Usage Examples